slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Even a broken clock is right twice a day.'*

 <!--
+The Key to Good Luck Is an Open Mind

 Bad luck vs. bad planning

 Unless you’re winning, life will seem hideously unfair to you.